rdegges/rdegges-blog/articles/2009/my-git.md

 The other large issue I had (and still have) with SVN is that there are no good project hosting websites out there which meet my needs.
-Sourceforge, which is probably the largest and most popular SVN project hosting site is slow, filled with ads, and has an unintuitive interface.
+Sourceforge, which is probably the largest and most popular SVN project hosting site is slow, filled with ads, and has an un-intuitive interface.
 It also requires approval for every project which can sometimes take hours.
 What I want in a project hosting site is something that: